KamilWo/step8up-week8-node-express-blog/README.md

 ## ☁️ Deployment

 This application is deployed on **Render**.
 The backend is hosted as a web service, and the front end is deployed as a static site.
+Render uses `render.yaml` file.

 The PostgreSQL database is also hosted on Render.
-If you're deploying this yourself, make sure to update your database connection settings in the `.env` file to match your hosting provider.
+If you're deploying this yourself, make sure to update your database connection settings in the `.env` file to match your hosting provider and configure environment.

 ---